-(NS) Introduction to mathematical topics such as deductive and inductive reasoning, sets, venn diagrams, numbering systems, symbolic logic, basic probability and statistics.
+(NS) Introduction to mathematical topics such as deductive and inductive reasoning, sets, Venn diagrams, numbering systems, symbolic logic, basic probability and statistics.
 For liberal arts and education majors.

-Prerequisites: MATH 082, MATH 091 (or equivalent) with a grade of C (2.0) or higher OR placement into MATH 100 via an assessment test OR instructor permission.
+Prerequisites: MATH 080 (or equivalent) with a grade of C (2.0) or higher, or placement into MATH 091 or higher via an assessment, or permission of a mathematics instructor.